extremenetworks/ipfabric-docs/docs/source/_includes/solutions/dcfabric/configure_conversational_arp_evpn.rst

 configure_conversational_arp_evpn
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description**: Configure conversational ARP, ND learning
+**Description**: This configure conversational ARP, ND learning.

 .. table::

    ================================  ======================================================================
    Parameter                         Description
    ================================  ======================================================================
-   **mgmt_ip**                       Management IP address of the target device
+   **mgmt_ip**                       The management IP address of the target device.

                                      Type: ``string``
-   *username*                        Login user name to connect to the device
+   *username*                        The login user name to connect to the device.

                                      Type: ``string``

                                      **Default**: admin
-   *password*                        Login password to connect to the device
+   *password*                        The login password to connect to the device.

                                      Type: ``string``

                                      **Default**: password
-   *conversational_timeout*          Aging conversational timeout value
+   *conversational_timeout*          The aging conversational timeout value.

                                      Type: ``integer``